yuting1214/yuting1214/README.md

 I’m a data enthusiast thriving to build a data-driven product that harnesses the power of analytical techniques and high-quality production code.

-* Currently working on a data-driven [project](https://github.com/yuting1214/Financial_proj) focused on developing an stock trading system that provides daily real-time information, interactive visualizations, and strategy backtesting to revolutionize investment decision-making and enhance trading performance .
+* Currently working on a [project](https://github.com/yuting1214/Financial_proj) focused on developing an stock trading system that provides daily real-time information, interactive visualizations, and strategy backtesting to revolutionize investment decision-making and enhance trading performance.

 ## Analytical Skills
 * Experimental Design